 In Guanajuato, the streets are decorated with incredible flower pictures.
 Small bands in costume, often with traditional calavera make up, lead groups of people through the city singing songs of Mexico’s history and daily life.
 It is an interactive experience and the audience joins in on songs or playing various roles.
 In Zacatecas there is a huge carnival with rides and games with a two story Catrina presiding.
 At the entrance people picnic and watch movies surrounded by life size Catrinas.

-In many places there are parades around the center of town.
-People dress up in traditional costume – the majority of people are in calavera make up, but I have seen an alarming number of clowns recently.
+In many cities there are processions around the center of town.
+People dress up in traditional costume – the majority of people are in calavera make up, but I have seen an alarming number of clowns in recent years.

 As time goes on these practices diminish and of course, not everyone in Mexico takes part in Dia de Los Muertos.
-Like in the US, by November 3rd you will see many stores in Mexico are already decorated for Christmas.
-There is also the matter of the American Halloween and its ever increasing influence on Mexico’s tradition.
-More on this in Part III.
+Like in the US, by November 3rd you will see many shops throughout Mexico are already decorated for Christmas.
+There is also the matter of the American Halloween and its ever increasing influence on Mexico’s tradition, which has also served as a catalyst to revive and preserve these long held, sacred traditions.

 *Adapted from a story that appeared in The Skeleton at the Feast, Elizabeth Charmichael and Chloe Sayer